hoshinotsuyoshi/rails-api-vite-easy-stack/README.md

 - A **Rails GraphQL API** running in API mode located in `./backend`
 - A **Vite + React Single Page Application (SPA)** located in `./frontend`

+> [!NOTE]
+> While I'm a seasoned Rails engineer (with a love for this tech stack ❤️), this project isn't necessarily something I use in production at work.
+It's a passion project, and some nuances of my expertise may not be fully captured here.
+Please use with caution and at your own risk.
+This repo is provided "as is," without any warranties.

 ## Project Structure

 ```bash